mindspore-lab/mindcv/README.md

 ## Acknowledgement

-MindCV is an open-source project jointly developed by the MindSpore team, Xidian University, and Xi'an Jiaotong University.
+MindSpore CV is an open-source project jointly developed by the MindSpore team, Xidian University, and Xi'an Jiaotong University.
 Sincere thanks to all participating researchers and developers for their hard work on this project.
 We also acknowledge the computing resources provided by [OpenI](https://openi.pcl.ac.cn/).